 What a legend!
-Betty White has been a part of Hollywood since 1945 when she made an appearance as “Lou’s Girl” in a short titled Time to Kill.
-But that was just the beginning of an illustrious career and now, more than 70 years later, the 98-year-old actress is still going strong — even if she’s going through some changes.
+Betty White was a part of Hollywood since 1945 when she made an appearance as “Lou’s Girl” in a short titled Time to Kill.
+But that was just the beginning of an illustrious career before her tragic death at age 99 in December 2021.

-Today, the Hollywood icon has been nominated for four Golden Globes and has won five Primetime Emmy Awards, three Screen Actors Guild Awards and two Grammy Awards — just to name a few of the trophies she’s accumulated in her time.
+Since then, the Hollywood icon was nominated for four Golden Globes and has won five Primetime Emmy Awards, three Screen Actors Guild Awards and two Grammy Awards — just to name a few of the trophies she’s accumulated in her time.
 Betty also has a star on the Hollywood Walk of Fame, has been inducted into the Television Academy Hall of Fame and has the longest television career of any female entertainer.
 That’s so much greatness over the years!

-A friend of the beloved actress recently told Closer Weekly exclusively how she’s doing and about the “fun” plans for her 98th birthday.
-“She still likes to drink, laugh and tell stories,” the insider said.
+A friend of the beloved actress told Closer Weekly exclusively how she was doing a year before her death, ahead of her 98th birthday.
+“She still likes to drink, laugh and tell stories,” the insider said at the time.
 “It will be at her home with her longtime friends and stepchildren.
 She’s still close with them and their children.
 They’ll order food in and have fun.”

 “She doesn’t have any major health problems,” the pal confided.
 “She says she’s a little ‘creaky.’
 Walking is a bit of an issue and she uses a walker at home, but she’s OK.
 And she’s still quick with a one-liner.”

-“She still gets job offers, but that part of her life is probably over,” the confidant revealed, adding that even though she’s not working as much, Betty still insists on living full-time in the Brentwood home in L.A. she once shared with her late husband, Allen Ludden.
+“She still gets job offers, but that part of her life is probably over,” the confidant revealed, adding that even though she was not working as much, Betty still insisted on living full-time in the Brentwood home in L.A. she once shared with her late husband, Allen Ludden.
 “Everyone wants her to retire to [her vacation property in Carmel, California], but Hollywood is in her blood.
 She likes to be close to the action, even at her age.”

 Now scroll on down below to see Betty then and now!